BerkZerker/Tower-Defense-Game/CONTRIBUTING.md

 1. Check `TODO.md` before starting work to see current tasks and progress
 2. After making changes, update `TODO.md` with completed items
-3. Each major feature should be documented in its directory's README.txt
+3. Each major feature should be documented in its directory's README.md

 ### Code Organization Rules